amaWalkers Camino

 Walking shorter stages might not suit ultra-fit mountain hikers or race walkers who can hike double the daily distances!

-The walk down into the Aosta Valley includes steep descents to Pont St Martin.
+The walk down into the Aosta Valley includes undulating descents to Pont St Martin.
 The trails shadow the road so if you have any difficulty on the paths you can walk on the roads to each town and village.

 You need to train on hills!
 If there are no hills near to you to train on, use the stairs in your local shopping mall, public buildings or underground, or at the gym on a treadmill or StairMaster.

-Via Francigena - Swiss and Italian Alps
+2025 Via Francigena - Swiss and Italian Alps

 Submit